 Guardian Scholars is designed to support current and former foster youth whom are attending Cypress College.
 We welcome you to work with a team that is personally invested in your academic, career, and personal success.

 The Grads to Be Program at Cypress College is a safe space with supportive staff aimed at providing a variety of services and resources for undocumented students at Cypress College.
 Whether you are just starting your journey at Cypress or you have been a continuing student, we are here to help you flourish and cultivate a sense of belonging on campus.
 We are inclusive of every students’ experience and take a holistic approach in the services we provide.
 Our goal is to help you realize your academic, professional and personal success.

-EOPS is now accepting applications for the spring 2021 semester.
+EOPS is no longer accepting applications for the spring 2021 semester.
+However, we will begin accepting applications on May 1, 2021 for the fall 2021 semester.
 To apply, download the EOPS application at the button below and email the completed application to firstname.lastname@example.org.